Grum999/Newspaper/README.md

 ### What’s next?
 - Some improvements can be made to user interface
+-- Allow to zoom (in/out) preview
+-- Pan preview with mouse
 - Maybe adding a preset management allowing user to save preferred configuration(s) rather than having to redefine everything each time :grimacing:
 - Speedup processing using multi-thread